CliffS/ikea-tradfri/README.md

   for key, val of current when key isnt 'name'
     console.log "  #{key} was #{previous[key]}, now #{current[key]}"
 ```

+  Note that blinds emit changes continually as they move.
+You can test
+  that a blind has stopped moving when the `current.position` is equal
+  to the requested position.

 ## Groups

 ### Getting a Group